JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 The package is well-suited for HPC prototyping: developers can write and test kernels on a laptop CPU or GPU and then deploy them to multi-GPU supercomputer nodes without changing any application code.
 Users of the default APIs, do not need prior CPU/GPU programming knowledge to parallelize their codes, but JACC.jl provides low-level performance APIs (e.g., blocks, threads, async, shared memory, stream, multi-GPU, etc.) for hardware-specific optimizations.

+[Strided.jl](https://github.com/QuantumKitHub/Strided.jl) provides a vendor-neutral API for writing `map`- or `mapreduce`- kernels over input arrays with varying strides.
+This allows for writing operations that fuse (strided) views and `permutedims` operations with the following kernel calls.

 [MatrixAlgebraKit.jl](https://github.com/QuantumKitHub/MatrixAlgebraKit.jl) provides a high-level interface to linear algebra routines provided by the various GPU vendors.
 It features a unified way of accessing these kernels that exposes access to more in-place operations than LinearAlgebra.jl, as well as compatibility with the various automatic differentiation libraries.

-[Strided.jl](https://github.com/QuantumKitHub/Strided.jl) provides a vendor-neutral API for writing `map`- or `mapreduce`- kernels over input arrays with varying strides.
-This allows for writing operations that fuse (strided) views and `permutedims` operations with the following kernel calls.
+[Lava.jl](https://github.com/SimonDanisch/Lava.jl) is a Julia GPU backend that compiles Julia code to SPIR-V for execution via Vulkan, functioning as a unified compute, graphics, and ray tracing platform.
+It serves as a drop-in replacement for other GPU backends through the KernelAbstractions.jl and GPUArrays.jl interface, while additionally enabling graphics shaders and hardware-accelerated ray tracing written entirely in Julia rather than GLSL.
+The package supports cross-platform execution on NVIDIA, AMD, Intel, Apple, and software renderers.

+### Vendor detection and translation

+As the number of backends grows, tooling for selecting and migrating between them becomes important.

+[GPUSelect.jl](https://github.com/SimonDanisch/GPUSelect.jl) automates GPU backend selection for KernelAbstractions.jl by detecting available hardware at runtime through driver libraries.
+It provides applications with a one-liner interface to load the appropriate backend—whether CUDA, AMDGPU, Metal, oneAPI, or Vulkan—without manual configuration.
+The package is designed for end-user applications rather than libraries, handling both detection and, when needed, automatic installation of the relevant backend.

+[GPUEnv.jl](https://github.com/hakkelt/GPUEnv.jl) simplifies multi-backend development by automatically detecting available GPU hardware and creating temporary overlay environments containing only the relevant backend packages.
+Rather than permanently including all GPU dependencies in a project, it conditionally activates only the packages that match the host machine's hardware using lightweight probe functions.
+This keeps parent environments lean and fast to resolve.

+[Juliana.jl](https://github.com/artecs-group/Juliana.jl) is a translation tool that automatically converts Julia code written for CUDA.jl into portable multi-backend code compatible with KernelAbstractions.jl.
+This allows GPU programs originally written for NVIDIA hardware to run on Intel, AMD, and Apple GPUs without manual rewriting.
+It is most useful for porting existing CUDA.jl codebases toward hardware-agnostic designs without starting from scratch.

 ### Tensor operations

 For operations on multi-dimensional arrays expressed through index notation, several packages provide GPU-aware implementations.